coolsoftwaretyler/openerr/readme.md

 ## Deploying to AWS Lambda

 This script is meant to be packaged up and deployed to AWS Lambda.
 If you want to create the `.zip` file for deployment, run `npm run zip`.
+Current builds are larger than 10mb and should be uploaded to an S3 bucket for lambda deployment.

 ## Code style